turbot/tailpipe-mcp/README.md

   - Reconnect to the database, optionally using a new database path
   - Optional input: `database_path` (string): New database path to connect to

+Data Structure Operations:
 - **partition_list**
   - List all available Tailpipe partitions
   - No input parameters required

+- **partition_show**
+  - Show details of a specific Tailpipe partition
+  - Input: `name` (string): Name of the partition to show details for

 - **table_list**
   - List all available Tailpipe tables